 Is the King County housing market slowing down?

-Yes, activity has slowed compared to peak years, but data shows a gradual adjustment rather than a sharp downturn.
+Yes.
+Activity has slowed compared to peak years, but the data points to a gradual adjustment rather than a sharp downturn.

 Are home prices in King County dropping?